rabbitControl/RCP/RCPSpecification.md

 ## Flexible value encoding

 RCP defines a flexible value encoding to minimize the amount of bytes necessary to transmit values.
-This encoding is used for option-ids, parameter-ids and the parameter count (see initialize command).
+This encoding is used for parameter-ids and the parameter count (see initialize command).

 A value encoded with `flexible value encoding` consits of a series of maximum 4 bytes where the most significant bit of each byte determines whether more bytes are following (0) or not (1).
 (Termination bit)